 - NZ Certificate in Pest Operations Level 3, Urban Pest Control

 - New Zealand Diploma in Health and Wellbeing (Level 5) Applied Practice

-- While the funding is for the period through to December 2022, the list of eligible qualifications may change over that period, so we cannot assume that the above qualifications will be covered for this entire period.
+While the funding is for the period through to December 2022, the list of eligible qualifications and programmes may change over this period, so we cannot assume that the above qualifications and programmes will be covered for this entire period.

 Please refer to the following information relating to the Code of Good Practice for NZ Apprenticeships and expectations around literacy and numeracy: